When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 \subsection{Fixed-wing UAVs}

 In this section, we briefly discuss fixed-wing UAVs and present a simple, but useful dynamic model for \ac{CaTP} problems.
-Fixed-wing \acp{UAV} fly using principles that are different from those used by multirotor \acp{UAV} and are consequently modelled in a different manner and have different characteristics.
+Fixed-wing \acp{UAV} fly using principles that are different from those used by multirotor \acp{UAV} and are consequently modelled in a different manner with different characteristics.

 In general, fixed-wing \acp{UAV} are more energy-efficient than multirotor \acp{UAV} mainly because of their ability to glide.
 They also fly for longer times, longer distances, and at higher speeds.
-They are however less agile and cannot land or take-off vertically.
+However, they are less agile and cannot land or take-off vertically.
 As opposed to multirotor UAVs, fixed-wing UAVs are generally not designed to hover.
 Nevertheless, some special types of fixed-wing UAVs having high thrust-to-weight ratios can hover using complex control techniques \cite{GreenICRA2006}.

-Fixed-wing \ac{UAV} are controlled by the thrust generated by its propeller(s) and by controlling surfaces (aileron, elevator, and rudder).
+Fixed-wings \ac{UAV} are controlled by the thrust generated by its propeller(s) and by controlling surfaces (aileron, elevator, and rudder).
 Micro fixed-wing \acp{UAV} usually drive their propellers with an electric motor, while small fixed-wing \acp{UAV} can drive it using gas powered motors.

-The fixed-wing \ac{UAV} center of mass position is sometimes described in the North-East-Down (NED) coordinate system, where the down axis points towards the center of the earth and is aligned to the force of gravity.
+The fixed-wing \ac{UAV} center of mass position is sometimes described in the North-East-Down (NED) coordinate system, where the down axis points towards the center of the Earth and is aligned with the force of gravity.
 In this case, the altitude is measured in the opposite direction of the down axis.
 The attitude of the fixed-wing airplane is expressed using Euler angles in the body frame defined as follows: its origin lies in the center of gravity of the airplane, the $x$ axis points to the nose of the plane, the $y$ axis points to the right wing, and the $z$ axis is orthogonal to those two axes and follows the right-hand rule.
 The roll $\phi$ describes the rotation about the $x$ axis, the pitch $\theta$ describes the rotation about the $y$ axis, and the yaw $\psi$ describes the rotation about the $z$ axis.